pretix/pretix-docs/docs/tutorial/organizer-account.md

 ## Activation

 Our organizer account has to be activated before any of our ticket shops can go live.
-Our accounts is going to be reviewed manually by the pretix team as soon as we have provided all necessary information for correspondence and billing.
+Our account is going to be reviewed manually by the pretix team as soon as we have provided all necessary information for correspondence and billing.

 In order to do that, we are going to navigate to [Organizer]→"Settings"→"Billing settings".
 The topmost field on the "general" tab is labeled "primary contact person".
 We are going to enter the name of a real person whom the pretix team can contact if there is an issue with our account.
 We will enter their email address and phone number in the fields below.
-This is mandatory information.
+This information is mandatory.
 Merely providing a company name is not enough to get our account activated.

 We are going to enter the full contact details of our company further down on the page.